All Episodes

 Number 29.

-We squeezed this in before this speaks for itself.
+We squeeze this in before this.

 Ronald Reagan's efforts on arms control and embrace of perestroika not only improved relations with the Soviet Union, but empowered dissidents throughout Eastern Europe.

-That is an out and out historical revisionist lie.
+That is an out-and-out historical revisionist lie.

 Ronald Reagan's efforts on arms control and embrace of perestroika improved relations with the Soviet Union.